 For more information about value-based care, please refer to the Value-Based Healthcare Brief.
-Real-world scenarios are also included to illustrate examples of how patients benefit from value-base care.
+Real-world scenarios are also included to illustrate examples of how patients benefit from value-based care.

-OHPI, within the Bureau of Rural Health and Primary Care, is dedicated to improving access to quality healthcare services and working with concerned parties to reduce the total cost of care for Idahoans.
+OHPI in the Bureau of Rural Health and Primary Care is dedicated to improving access to quality healthcare services and working with concerned parties to reduce the total cost of care for Idahoans.
 This includes supporting policy development and assisting organizations that work to increase the adoption of value-based healthcare, such as the Healthcare Transformation Council of Idaho and its workgroups.
 OHPI serves as bridge between healthcare systems, providers, insurance companies, and other stakeholders that might otherwise experience challenges working together across disciplines, but have a shared interest in better outcomes for patients.